ofrohn/ofrohn.github.io/celestial-demo/readme.md

 Celestial.display();
 ```

-Finally, the whole map can be displaye.
+Finally, the whole map can be displayed.
 The complete sample code is in the file [snr.html](demo/snr.html) in the demo folder

 ### Files